 SEAFDEC/TD Finalize the Training Modules on Gender Mainstreaming for Small-scale Fisheries

 The SEAFDEC Training Department (SEAFDEC/TD) organized “The Second Writeshop on Developing Training Modules of Gender Mainstreaming in Small-scale Fisheries” from 1 to 3 June 2022 at Training Department, Samut Prakan, Thailand.
 There were eleven (11) participants (8 female and 3 male) from SEAFDEC Secretariat, SEAFDEC/TD, and a student from Prince of Songkla University attending this Writeshop.
 The experts from Prince of Songkla University (Hat Yai Campus and Phuket Campus), Mahidol University, and Chaing Mai University were invited as resource persons.
 This Writeshop aimed to finalize two training modules on gender mainstreaming in the value chain of small-scale fisheries as 1) training module on gender mainstreaming in fisheries and 2) training module on gender integration for fisheries management that developed from the previous Writeshop in May 2022.
 The final of the training module is improving for SEAFDEC Member Countries at the end of this month.

 More Articles ...

-- The Experts Workshop on Finalization of the Practical Guide for Gender Analysis in Small-Scale Fisheries and Aquaculture in Southeast Asia
+- Regional Workshop on Gender Dimension in the Value Chain of Small-scale Fisheries and Aquaculture in Southeast Asia